 Your writing a PSP "AI and Data Strategy" (Digital Loop 1).
 It is a self-contained work consisting of a 20-page paper and a pitch (2-5 minutes).

 In the pitch you will be asked to describe a disruptive business case.
-The pitch will be graded based on originality, do ability, AI-content and the quality of the presentation.
-The written part consists of the formulation of a AI-strategy and the formulation of a data strategy.
+The pitch will be graded based on originality, do-ability, AI-content and the quality of the presentation.
+The written part consists of the formulation of an AI-strategy and the formulation of a data strategy.
 In terms of do-ability, you should emphasize on a thorough and critical reflection of the quality measurements, the data used to measure success, and the strategies to gather such data.

 PSPs are the central examination components of the Experience Based Curriculum.
 In the PSP, you demonstrate that you are able to approach a real-life (e.g. entrepreneurial) problem by using a scientific approach.
 The PSP is thus ultimately a measure of your ability to work in a transfer-oriented scientific manner.